 - Do not get pegfilgrastim on-body injector within 14 days before or on the same day that you get chemo.
 Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking this medicine.
+- Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking pegfilgrastim on-body injector.
 Sometimes, this has been deadly.
 Talk with the doctor.

 - This medicine may cause a very bad and sometimes deadly problem called capillary leak syndrome (CLS).
 CLS may lead to low blood pressure and harm to the body.
 It may also lead to a heartbeat that is not normal, chest pain or pressure, heart attack, lung or breathing problems, bleeding or lower blood flow in the stomach or bowel, kidney problems, swelling, or feeling confused.
 Talk with the doctor.

 - If you are allergic to acrylics, talk with your doctor.